Internal Network Penetration Testing

-Internal penetration tests are more thorough than automated vulnerability scans in that comprehensive testing efforts focusing on exploiting weaknesses with the intent of gaining access to assets positioned within the private network.
-They are performed internal to the environment to simulate insider threats, targeting networks, hosts, and responding services.
+Internal penetration testing is more thorough than automated vulnerability scans in that comprehensive testing efforts focusing on exploiting weaknesses with the intent of gaining access to assets positioned within the private network.
+They are performed internal to the environment to simulate insider threats, targeting networks, hosts and responding services.

-Why should we conduct an Internal Network Penetration Test?
+Why should we conduct an Internal Penetration Test?

 Why should HALOCK perform our Internal Network Penetration Test?